ansys/pyedb/doc/source/configuration/index.rst

 * Net-class scripting driven by complex electrical rules.
 * Dynamic, algorithmically generated layout modifications.
 * Deep EDB object-level inspection or repair operations.
-* Custom post-processing of simulation results inside the same script.

 For these scenarios it is recommended to use the **PyEDB Python APIs directly**.
 The two approaches are fully complementary: a typical production workflow might